sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     }
 ```

 The third block is a completely new block that animates the labels.
 It looks at the first element in the `labelAnimation` array, if one exists.
 If the time value for that element (its `minutes` property) is the same as the animation step, then we check to see if we need to process it.
 We always process label animations when we're still adding the paths.
-If the paths are complete, though, we only process animations for labels that are already shown.
-Once we're finished with the first element in `labelAnimation` we remove it from the array (using the `shift()` method) and check again.
+If the paths are complete, though, we process animations only for labels that are already shown.
+Once we're finished with the first element in `labelAnimation`, we remove it from the array (using the `shift()` method) and check again.
 We must keep checking in case multiple label animation actions are scheduled at the same time.

 ``` {.javascript .numberLines}
     while (labelAnimation.length && step === labelAnimation[0].minutes) {